Confirmation Bias: A Ubiquitous Phenomenon in Many Guises impacts investing decisions

 Contrarian Investing: A Double-Edged Sword

-Contrarian investing, a strategy that involves going against prevailing market trends, can be seen as an attempt to overcome the market’s collective confirmation bias.
+Contrarian investing, a strategy against prevailing market trends, can be seen as an attempt to overcome the market’s collective confirmation bias.
 Contrarians seek to identify situations where the majority’s bias has led to mispricing of assets.
 However, even contrarian investors must be wary of their own biases.
 The temptation to view every popular investment as overvalued or every market dip as a buying opportunity can become a form of confirmation bias.

 Learning from Market Examples: TQQQ and SQQQ